 Yup!
-No matter what color your skin, you need this book in your home as well.
-Recently, we launched our new book: SAINTS LIKE ME: GREAT BLACK CATHOLICS.
+No matter what color your skin, you need this book in your home!

 Thank you for linking arms with me, and working to make sure EVERY CHILD knows that they are called to heaven–called to be a saint!